moharamfatema/img-segmentation/docs/README.md

 > **Note:**
 >
-> The entropies of value 0 could be a result of maxmatching a
+> The entropies of value `0` could be a result of maxmatching a
-> number of labels that is larger than the number of clusters K,
+> number of labels that is larger than the number of clusters `K`,
 > where multiple labels are assigned to the same cluster.

 #### Images